arcxteam/ink-node/README.md

-# A Complete Guide - Run Ink Node, The L2 Blockchain Built-on OP Superchain by Kraken
+# A Complete Guide - Run Ink Node, The L2 Blockchain Built-on Optimism Superchain by Kraken

-Ink is a Layer 2 blockchain project specifically tailored for DeFi applications, built on the Optimism Superchain (OP Stack).
+Ink is a Layer 2 blockchain project specifically tailored for DeFi applications built on the Optimism Superchain (OP Stack).
 Ink by the team behind Kraken, officially known as Payward Inc.

 ## Here We Go...GAS ✨✨🚀